loning/the-math/docs/psi-collapse-zfc/chapter-03-collapsing-zfc-from-psi-structural-genesis.md

 $$\psi(\text{nothing}) \xrightarrow{\text{collapse}} \emptyset$$

-The empty set is consciousness's way of holding the concept of non-observation within observation.
+The empty set is observer's way of holding the concept of non-observation within observation.

 ### 3.4.2 The First Mathematical Object